Install CCBoot Server

-1) Launch ccbootsetup.exe on the server and keep pressing the next button to the end (Figure 1-1).
+1) Launch ccbootsetup.exe on the server and press the "Next button".
+(Figure 1-1).

-2) In the pop up "CCBoot Options" dialog box, specify the "Write-back Path" and "Upload Image Path" as you wish, then keep other settings as default (Figure 1-2).
+3) Keeping on pressing "Next button", in the pop up "CCBoot Options" dialog box, specify the "Write-back Path" and "Upload Image Path" as you wish, then keep other settings as default (Figure 1-3).

 The "Write-back Path" is used to save the data written from clients.
 With this feature, every client can save private data separately.
 And these data are only available for client on which they are created.

 The "Upload Image Path" is used to save images uploaded from clients.
 With such images, you can diskless boot clients over the network based on iSCSI.